Quantifying Individual Risk for Binary Outcomes: Application to Right Heart Catheterization

 \section{Application to Right Heart Catheterization}

 Since the 1970s, right heart catheterization (RHC) has been a routine diagnostic and interventional procedure in hospitals, involving the insertion of a catheter into the pulmonary artery~\citep{Kubiak-etal2019}.
 Many critical care physicians believe that RHC helps improve patient outcomes.
 However, the advantages of RHC have not been proven through RCTs, as it would be unethical for physicians to engage in or encourage patients to participate in such a trial~\citep{Tan2006}.
-In this background, an influential yet controversial observational study by \cite{Connors-etal1996} raises concerns that RHC may not provide benefits to patients and could potentially cause harm to many patients.
-Subsequently, several studies, applying different statistical methods, assessed the impact of RHC on survival by estimating average treatment effects, such as \citep{Hirano-Imbens2001, Shah-etal2005, Tan2006, Li-etal2008, Crump-etal2009, Vansteelandt-etal2012}.
+In this context, an influential yet controversial observational study by \cite{Connors-etal1996} raises concerns that RHC may not provide benefits to patients and could cause harm to many patients.
+Subsequently, several studies applied different statistical methods to assess the impact of RHC on survival by estimating the ATE~\citep{Hirano-Imbens2001, Shah-etal2005, Tan2006, Li-etal2008, Crump-etal2009, Vansteelandt-etal2012}.
 In this section, we take it a step further and explore what percentage of patients are harmed by RHC using the same data from \cite{Connors-etal1996}.